nsaumini/ellipsis-textarea/README.md

 # Nova Ellipsis Textarea
-A Laravel Nova text area field with ellipsis support.

-This field behaves same as Nova Textarea with addition of ellipsis support in index view.
+This field behaves same as Laravel Nova Textarea with addition of ellipsis support in index view.

 ## Installation